ExxaD/tweb_react_app/README.md

 # TWeb laboratory works

-This repository is used for completing and presenting laboratory works for the TWeb course at the university.
+This repository is used for completing and presenting laboratory works for the TWeb course at the Technical University of Moldova.